arigo/BaroqueUI/README.md

 Baroque
 -------

-This class contains only static methods.
-The most important ones are:
+The class ``Baroque`` contains only static methods.
+The most important ones
+are:

 * ``GetControllers()`` returns an array of ``Controller`` objects.
   This static method is also available on the ``Controller`` class.